ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: aperture_time_units

-    Specifies the units of the NIDCPOWER_ATTR_APERTURE_TIME attribute for the channel configuration. for information about supported devices.
+    Specifies the units of the :py:data:`nidcpower.Session.aperture_time` attribute for the channel configuration. for information about supported devices.
     Refer to the Aperture Time topic in the NI DC Power Supplies and SMUs Help for more information about  how to configure your measurements and for information about valid values.
-    Default Value: NIDCPOWER_VAL_SECONDS
+    Default Value: :py:data:`~nidcpower.ApertureTimeUnits.SECONDS`